 If I can be a bit sarcastic, then majority of them is based on what the coaches/athletes are seining it on a YouTube (Facebook and Instagram too).
 I named this “YouTube periodisation”.
 Don’t lough, this is real deal and I am sure this is most used periodisation scheme these days.
 All the other ways of planning are way behind this one.
 Who cares for block, linear, undulating, conjugate, top to bottom approach, whatever named periodisation if he/she can easily access YouTube from anywhere on the world and just watch new exercise and add it to our plan.

-Density Training: How to test, perform and analyze your training
+Escalating Density Training (EDT): How to test, perform and analyze your training

 Recently I posted about my training on social media and I got a few questions about it.
 So here it is in more detail.

 I am known as a numbers coach and trying to be based on science.
 But I admit, I rose up through “bro-science” and I don’t think that is all that bad.
 Let me explain “bro-science”: somebody is performing one type of athletic training, let’s just say lifting in a gym, and he is doing a workout that is known just to him.
 At, the end of some period, he got some positive results out of it (No shit, it happens) and he claims that this is THE workout, and he is the special one among all the others.

 Dr. Inigo Mujika: Learning from the worlds best in sport science